Have you ever met anyone who said, “Yeah, my boyfriend lives on another continent, and it’s the best thing ever”?

 - 7. Respect Always Comes First

-- 8. You Don’t Let the Romance Die Out
+- 8. He Doesn’t Let the Romance Die Out

 - 9. You Try New LDR Dates & Activities

 - 10. You Are Equally Working Towards a Mutual Goal